Louisvh/NDS-controller/README.md

 The main use case is controlling emulators: most emulated real-time games tends to be a pain to play on a touch screen and greatly benefit from being played on a gamepad.
-Sure, a bluetooth gamepad only costs like $50, but the Nintendo DS that is gathering dust in your closet is currently free!
+Sure, a bluetooth gamepad only costs like $50, but the Nintendo DS that is gathering dust in your closet is free!

+## Progress
+- [x] Create some sort of connection wizzard
+- [x] Make it pretty
+- [x] Enable connecting to a WiFi network
+- [x] Create an Android keyboard that accepts network packets as input
+- [ ] Fix that keyboard to not be a buggy mess and release its source code
+- [ ] Translate NDS input to network packets and send them to Android device
+- [ ] Add a proper options menu on both sides to configure the input

 ## Usage
 **NOTE:** The program doesn't actually work yet.